patrykmalek/postgres-xl-cluster/README.md

 ## Introduction

+- Author: Jakub Kolasiak, Patryk Małek

-The purpose of this documentation is to describe the configuration and testing of a Postgres-XL cluster with high availability (HA) enabled for the Computer Systems Administration laboratory project.
+The purpose of this documentation is to describe the configuration and testing of a Postgres-XL cluster with high availability (HA) enabled for the AGH laboratory project.

 This cluster will be based on PostgreSQL, allowing for vertical and horizontal scaling.